 Tea-time with… The British singer-songwriter Sophie Ellis-Bextor

 We all grooved to the beat of “Murder on the Dance Floor”, when it first hit in 2001 and rocketed Sophie Ellis-Bextor to global stardom.
-Since then, she’s released 6 albums, married Richard Jones (The Feeling bassist) and become Mum to 4 boys, now living in West London.
+Since then, she’s released more than 6 albums, married Richard Jones (The Feeling bassist) and become Mum to 5 kids, now living in West London.

 Up next is her new album, “The Song Diaries” – an orchestral greatest hits that will debut in autumn 2018.
 She will also be on stage live at Royal Festival Hall on October 3rd with full orchestra and band.